-As I mentioned, this vegan lemon cake recipe is a one bowl, one whisk situation.
+As I mentioned, this vegan olive oil cake recipe is a one bowl, one whisk situation.
 That means that you won't have to plug in any tools or wash out any mixing attachments.
-Just grab a bowl, a whisk, and your 8-inch cake pan and you're ready to start baking!
+Just grab a large mixing bowl, a whisk, parchment paper, and your 8-inch cake pan or springform pan and you're ready to start baking!
 I also like to use a cooling rack to let the cake cool once it's baked.

 Step by Step

-The steps for this vegan lemon cake couldn't be easier!
+The steps for this vegan olive oil cake couldn't be easier!

 - First, press your lemon zest and sugar together in a large bowl.
 Rub them well with either a spatula or your fingers to release all that lemony oil.